nplrkn/alsoran/documentation/howto/free5GC-testing.md

 cargo run --bin gnbcu
 ```

+The gnbdu-sim build script is currently disabled because it fails on as a Github build runner.
+If not done already, edit Cargo.toml
+in the gnbdu-sim to say "build = true" instead of "build = false".

 In terminal 4, in the alsoran directory, run `gnbdu-sim` tool.
 This provisions a UE in MongoDB, connects as a DU, drives a UE registration procedure and then exits.
 ```
 cargo run --bin gnbdu-sim